The Home Rule Crisis

 Additional information on the folder cover was the agent's name.
 Also sent were what would become souvenirs for signatories, individual parchment copies of their signatures in old English type and headed with the Red Hand of Ulster.

-Who signed the Ulster Covenant?
+Those who signed the Ulster Covenant

 237,368 men signed the Covenant and 234,046 women signed the corresponding women's Declaration, totalling nearly half a million signatures.

 The signatures were made by Ulster Unionists across a strikingly large breadth of society including labourers, professionals, aristocracy and clergy.
 It was not only in Ulster that the Covenant was signed.
 Signatures were collected in major cities in England and Wales and in Dublin, with 2000 signatures were given by those who could prove they were born in Ulster.